-Freshly made ice cream is a real treat, and this no churn lemon curd ice cream delivers great flavour and texture, from only four ingredients and even better, it doesn’t need an ice cream machine!
+Freshly made ice cream is a real treat, and this easy to make no churn lemon curd ice cream delivers great flavour and texture, from only four ingredients and even better, it doesn’t need an ice cream machine!
+A great vegetarian dessert!

 Home made ice cream is so much nicer than ready made, but especially if you live in a smallish flat like ours, it’s not the most convenient thing to make.
 Self contained ice cream machines are large, noisy and expensive, while the sort with a bowl that needs to be frozen takes up much needed space in the freezer.
 And the traditional method of freezing it, taking it out to beat out the ice crystals, freezing it again and repeating until it’s solid is just too much hassle for anybody, even if they have all day free.
 For those of us who are looking for maximum returns from the limited time we have available, it’s a non-starter.

 If only there was a way to make delicious home-made ice cream that didn’t need an ice cream maker.
 Well, there is.
 No churn ice cream uses a combination of sweetened condensed milk and whipped cream, and it really lives up to its billing.
 Because condensed milk is so sweet and sticky it won’t freeze solid in a domestic freezer, which gives this lemon curd no churn ice cream its silky texture ability to scoop straight from the freezer.

 If you want / need ice cream NOW, then it’s sadly not going to satisfy that urge, but spending five minutes will give you lemon curd ice cream in about 6-8 hours time (overnight is perfect).
 A few moments in the evening and you’ll have an impressive homemade treat ready to share with friends the next day, or keep to yourself for a bit of personal indulgence.
 Serve with one or two of my homemade lemon biscuits.